NikolayOskin/sql-dumper/readme.md

 ```

-You can exec the command with "-config" flag: `./aws-dumper -config cfg.json`
+You can exec the command with "-config" flag: `./aws-dumper -config=/path/to/config.json`
-If executed without flags then "config.json" will be used by default.
+If executed without flags then "./config.json" will be used by default.

 The program uses `mysqldump` utility to dump your database so it must be installed.
 It's probably already installed if you use mysql on your server(machine).

 ## Cron
 Because dumper executes system command (mysqldump), you may run into issues where crontab can't find it.
 The issue can be resolved by adding path variables to the `crontab -e` file.
+You must set your "-config" flag with the absolute path to your config file, otherwise you will get `open ./config.json: no such file or directory` error.
 ```
 PATH=$PATH:/usr/local/bin:/usr/bin:/bin